-Kathleen O’Hagan is a Brisbane-based emerging artist.
-She graduated from a Bachelor of Visual Arts (Honours) at the Queensland College of Art in 2021.
+Kathleen O’Hagan is an emerging artist, arts writer, and educator in Meanjin (Brisbane).
+She graduated from a Bachelor of Visual Arts (First Class Honours and University Medal) at the Queensland College of Art in 2021.
 In 2016, her drawing, In the Zone, was exhibited in Gallery of Modern Art (GOMA), as a recipient of the Creative Generations Excellence Award in Visual Art.
 She was one of 33 students selected for the award, from almost 200 schools and 522 nominated students across Queensland.
-Her artist residency, alongside art students and staff at Northside Christian College, resulted in her first solo exhibition, “Joyful Creation” in 2018.

 Catherine holds a five-year post-graduate degree in composition from the Tchaikovsky National Music Academy of Ukraine (Kyiv Conservatory) and a PhD in composition from the University of Queensland.
 She is an active performer, often playing her own music.
 She has performed as a soloist with the Cornell University Wind Ensemble and was the pianist on Adam Unsworth’s CD Snapshots.
 Her works can be heard on Albany, Cala, Equilibrium and Summit Records.